Archive for the ‘Cooking to Lose Weight’ Category

 Alternately: Use juice from 1/2 lime plus about 1 tbsp of water in place of the white wine.

 First you will need to cook the pinto beans.
 You should soak the beans in water overnight, then on the following day it takes about 3-4 hours to cook them.
 This recipe uses some chili powder, oregano and other seasonings to add spice.
-You will sauté some chopped onions in water (that’s the fat-free way to cook them), then add crushed or minced garlic, then add seasonings to gradually infuse more and more flavor.
+You will sauté some chopped onions in a little lard, butter or coconut oil, then add crushed or minced garlic, then add seasonings to gradually infuse more and more flavor.
 At the end of the cooking you will add some fresh squeezed lime juice.
 You add it at the end to keep from cooking away the flavor.

 Fat Free Refried Beans